 - Cleave is the closest implementation possible of the classic PnP feat.
 Its two upgrades instead need some feedback, are open to discussion and might be replaced in future versions.

-- Feral Senses is a slightly more powerful implementation of AD&D Blind-Fighting non-weapon proficiency (or Blind-Fight feat in 3E), mixed with Pathfinder's Scent rage power (mind you D&D Next will implement the very same thing).
+- Feral Senses is an implementation of AD&D Blind-Fighting non-weapon proficiency (or Blind-Fight feat in 3E), mixed with Pathfinder's Scent rage power (mind you D&D Next will implement the very same thing).

 - I had previously split the 10% Physical Resistance at 11th level into 5% at 7th and 5% at 11th (a la 3E), but Ardanis convinced me to revert the change.
 At 10th level Barbarians stop gaining d12 hit points at level up, thus starting to get physical resistance there can be seen as its natural continuation.